Particular/NServiceBus.AmazonSQS/README.md

 Feel free to browse and contribute!

 For more information, including a guide on getting started quickly, see the project documentation at [docs.particular.net](https://docs.particular.net/nservicebus/sqs/).

+NuGet icon: Toucan by Creative Stall from the Noun Project